eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 From another perspective, if we view this from the perspective that, as an individual voter, changing our one vote to something insincere is at most going to change the result via a single swap, then the theorem assures us that if there is a Condorcet winner, there is no reason not to just vote sincerely according to our true preferences.
 Any deviation from sincere voting, if it can only enact a simple manipulation, will lead to an outcome that is no better, or worse, than voting sincerely.

-The contrapositive of this theorem is that any profitable simple manipulation must start with a state that has no Condorcet winner, and must instead begin in a cycle.
+The contrapositive of this theorem is that any profitable simple manipulation must start with a state that has no Condorcet winner (a cycle).
 Cycles are empirically rare (in RCV elections, at least), and hence it seems unlikely that such a scenario is likely to occur.
 However, we can further show that the exact requirements for a cycle with profitable manipulations are even stricter still.

-> **Corollary:** A simple manipulation using a swap of the second kind (reversing the smallest matchup) is never profitable for any $n\geq3$.
-Specifically, it never changes the winner.\label{second-kind-manipulation}
+> **Corollary:** A simple manipulation using a swap of the second kind (reversing the smallest matchup) is never profitable for any $n\geq3$.\label{second-kind-manipulation}

 {% proof Click to expand proof %}
 **Proof:** The above theorem handles the case where $P$ has a Condorcet winner, so we only need to consider the case where $P$ has no Condorcet winner.
 Suppose $P$ has no Condorcet winner, and let $Q=(0,1)P$ be the result of a swap of the second kind.

 For $n=3$, a cycle means that every candidate loses exactly one matchup.
 Hence, flipping any single matchup results in the existence of a Condorcet winner.
 In particular, because we have given $\ell_1$ the victory over $w_1$ by reversing the smallest matchup, $\ell_1$ now wins two matchups and is the Condorcet winner of $Q$.
 Hence, $f(Q)=\ell_1$.
 Thus, $f(Q)=\ell_1=f(P)$.
 Therefore, the manipulation is not profitable.

 This does, in fact, generalize beyond $n=3$.
 If $P$ is cyclic, the above argument holds for if $Q$ now has a Condorcet winner.
-However, if $Q$ is still cyclic, then this new loss cannot be any candidate's worse loss.
+However, if $Q$ is still cyclic, then this new loss cannot be any candidate's worst loss.
 Therefore, the winner is still preserved. $\square$
 {% endproof %}

-This further narrows the field of possible ways to profitably manipulate the election for $n=3$.
+This further narrows the field of possible ways to profitably manipulate the election.
 Not only must the election begin in a cycle by Theorem \ref{condorcet-stability}, but it cannot be profitably changed by changing the winner of the weakest margin.
 The only remaining possibility is to swap the relative strengths of the existing matchups.
 But we have yet to eliminate all never-profitable manipulations.

 > **Lemma:** A simple manipulation created by the permutation $(2,3)$ never changes the winner of an election, and hence is never profitable.
 For $n>3$, a manipulation of the form $(i,i+1)$ for $i>1$, can be profitable.\label{first-kind-manipulation}

 {% proof Click to expand proof %}
 **Proof:** If $P$ has a Condorcet winner, then the $(i,i+1)$ swap for $i>1$ preserves the winner, and hence is not profitable.
 If $P$ has no Condorcet winner, then $f(P)=\operatorname{lose}(P_1)$.
 But $Q_1=P_1$, and hence $f(Q)=\operatorname{lose}(Q_1)=\operatorname{lose}(P_1)=f(P)$.
 Hence, the manipulation is not profitable for $n=3$.

 Consider the following case for $n=4$: